Michael R. Nelson: Political career

-In 1987 Nelson campaigned for Joe Herzenberg, who was elected to the Chapel Hill Town Council.
+In 1987 Nelson managed Joe Herzenberg's successful campaign for election to the Chapel Hill Town Council.
 He then decided to start his own political career in the nearby town of Carrboro, and in 1989 he sought election to the town's board of aldermen, losing by 30 votes.
 In 1990 he participated in local campaign efforts for the Democratic Party and thereafter co-founded North Carolina Pride PAC for Lesbian and Gay Equality, a political action committee which lobbied for the repeal of North Carolina's anti-sodomy law.

 In 1993 he again sought election to the Carrboro Board of Aldermen and won with backing from the Gay & Lesbian Victory Fund.
 During his tenure convinced the board to pass two measures to recognize domestic partnerships, including the offering of health benefits to domestic partners of town employees.
 In 1995 he sought election as Mayor of Carrboro, downplaying his sexuality and focusing on environmental issues, development, and taxation.
 He defeated two other candidates in the November election, earning almost 50 percent of the votes.
 Nelson was seated as Mayor on December 5, 1995.
 His inauguration made him one of five openly gay mayors in the United States at the time and the first openly gay mayor in North Carolina.
 In 1997 he and the aldermen agreed to purchase the building of the former Carrboro Baptist Church, which was subsequently turned into town offices and an events center.
 The following year the town created a Fête de la Musique committee, with Nelson serving as a founding member.

 Nelson left office in 2005, departing as the longest-serving mayor in Carrboro's history.
 The following year he was elected to a seat on the Orange County Board of Commissioners.
 In 2007 he registered as a candidate for a seat in the North Carolina General Assembly, but withdrew when incumbent Eleanor Kinnaird announced her intention to seek re-election.
 In 2009 he announced his decision to not seek reelection to the county commission.
 In 2017 he signed an open letter endorsing the Durham–Orange Light Rail Transit project.